 A Literature Review is a systematic and comprehensive analysis of books, scholarly articles and other sources relevant to a specific topic providing a base of knowledge on a topic.
 Literature reviews are designed to identify and critique the existing literature on a topic to justify your research by exposing gaps in current research.
 This investigation should provide a description, summary, and critical evaluation of works related to the research problem and should also add to the overall knowledge of the topic as well as demonstrating how your research will fit within a larger field of study.
 A literature review should offer critical analysis of the current research on a topic and that analysis should direct your research objective.
 This should not be confused with a book review or an annotated bibliography both research tools but very different in purpose and scope.
 A Literature Review can be a stand alone element or part of a larger end product, know your assignment.
 Key to a good Literature Review is to document your process.
+For more information see:

 There are many different ways to organize your references in a literature review, but most reviews contain certain basic elements.

 As Kennedy (2007) notes*, it is important to think of knowledge in a given field as consisting of three layers.
 First, there are the primary studies that researchers conduct and publish.
 Second are the reviews of those studies that summarize and offer new interpretations built from and often extending beyond the original studies.
 Third, there are the perceptions, conclusions, opinion, and interpretations that are shared informally that become part of the lore of field.
 In composing a literature review, it is important to note that it is often this third layer of knowledge that is cited as "true" even though it often has only a loose relationship to the primary studies and secondary literature reviews.

 Given this, while literature reviews are designed to provide an overview and synthesis of pertinent sources you have explored, there are several approaches to how they can be done, depending upon the type of analysis underpinning your study.
 Listed below are definitions of types of literature reviews: